shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ---

 # Editing a pipeline configuration
-After completing this guide, you will have the knowledge fundamental to: finding a configuration setting for a specific Toolkit app, editing a setting, and exploring what other functions the configuration settings can extend.
+After completing this guide, you will have the knowledge fundamental to: finding a configuration setting for a specific Toolkit app, editing the setting, and exploring what other functions the configuration settings can extend.

 ## About the guide

 This guide describes how to edit settings within an existing Pipeline Configuration to meet the needs of a project pipeline.
 The first guide, **[Getting started with configurations](./advanced_config.md)**, described how to prepare a pipeline configuration for editing.
-If you aren’t familiar with how to create a default configuration, complete **Getting started with configurations** before proceeding.
+If you aren’t familiar with how to create an editable configuration for your project, complete **Getting started with configurations** before proceeding.

-Through extending the Default Configuration, Shotgun Toolkit enables the creation of custom workspace [environments](link to environments document), creating a UI that's integrated within a software application and allows for customizing tasks for pipeline workflows.
-An example of a customization might be as simple as enabling a button in an app for one specific task and diabeling it for another task in the same software integration.
-These customizations change the way specified users interact with the features of Toolkit apps.
-Toolkit allows proprietary configurations that enable you to work smarter and faster by: creating custom workflows, automating repetitive and mundane tasks, modifying hooks as well as adding custom tools.
+Through extending the Default Configuration, Shotgun Toolkit allows for customizing tasks within pipeline workflows.
+An example of a customization might be as simple as enabling or disabling a button in a Toolkit app within one or more software packages, changing the way users interact with Toolkit's features.
+Toolkit allows proprietary configurations that enable you to work smarter and faster by: creating custom workflows, automating repetitive and mundane tasks, modifying hooks, and even adding custom tools built on the Toolkit platform.
 Unfortunately, it’s only accessible through Shotgun software integrations, and not yet released for everyday tasks like washing your clothes.

 The exercises in this guide will teach you how to find what configuration settings control actions within the Shotgun software integrations, where the settings live, and how to edit them.
-We will edit a setting in the Workfiles app that manages the behavior of the +New Task button in Maya and prevents an artist from creating a new task when working on a project inside Maya.
+Specifically, we will edit a setting in the Workfiles app that manages the behavior of the **+New Task** button, preventing artists from creating a new task when working on a project inside Maya.

 ## Using this document

-To use this guide and perform an edit on a pipeline configuration the following is required:
+To use this guide and perform an edit on a pipeline configuration, the following is required:

 1. An active [Shotgun](https://www.shotgunsoftware.com/signup/?utm_source=autodesk.com&utm_medium=referral&utm_campaign=creative-project-management) site.
-2. A project with at least one asset, or you can add an asset to the_other_side project you created in the first guide.
+2. A project with at least one asset.
+You can add an asset to the_other_side project you created in the first guide.
 You can review how to create an asset for a project in the [Getting started with configurations](./advanced_config.md).
-Or follow these simple steps.
-Open the project in a Shotgun site
-From within the project, select the +Asset button
-Fill out the form with Asset Name and Asset Type Select Create Asset
 3. A pipeline configuration for the identified project, or complete the [Getting started with configurations](./advanced_config.md) and use the configuration created in that exercise.
 4. Read and write permissions set appropriately for the filesystem where the Pipeline Configuration is stored.
 5. Shotgun Desktop installed on your system.